lagvier/R4A/04-inferential statistics.md

 #### Correlation analysis
 Used to to test strenth and direction of relationship between two variable.
 Where both variables are qunatitative, a pearson correlation is used.
-Spearman correlation for ordinal variables, while for qualitative variable in the pair, Kendall correlation is used.
+Spearman and Kendall correlation for ordinal variables.
       - Pearson correlation: ```cor.test(data, method = "pearson")```
       - Spearman rank correlation: ```cor.test(data, method = "spearman")```
       - Kendall correlation: ```cor.test(data, method = "kendall")```